ayaalsabahi/ayaalsabahi.github.io/_pages/art.md

 nav: true

 ---
-Small note, all work belongs to Aya Al Sabahi, please do not use any of my work without permission.
+Small note, all work belongs to Aya Al Sabahi, please do not use or post any of my work without permission.

 Thank You.